Transcodium (TNS) Price Down 9.9% Over Last Week

-Transcodium (CURRENCY:TNS) traded 1% lower against the US dollar during the 1-day period ending at 7:00 AM ET on August 29th.
-One Transcodium coin can currently be purchased for approximately $0.0020 or 0.00000004 BTC on cryptocurrency exchanges.
-Transcodium has a market capitalization of $172,721.91 and approximately $163.00 worth of Transcodium was traded on exchanges in the last day.
-Over the last week, Transcodium has traded 9.9% lower against the US dollar.
+Transcodium (CURRENCY:TNS) traded down 1% against the US dollar during the 24 hour period ending at 17:00 PM E.T. on August 31st.
+One Transcodium coin can currently be bought for $0.0020 or 0.00000004 BTC on popular cryptocurrency exchanges.
+Transcodium has a total market capitalization of $172,721.91 and $163.00 worth of Transcodium was traded on exchanges in the last 24 hours.
+Over the last seven days, Transcodium has traded down 9.9% against the US dollar.

 - Chainlink (LINK) traded 1.3% lower against the dollar and now trades at $25.66 or 0.00052596 BTC.